kxhsing/chefbox/README.md

 ## <a name="future"></a>Future Features
 * Autocomplete ingredient search feature
-* Feature to generate shareable links of completed recipes (including photos and reviews)
+* Generate shareable links of completed recipes (including photos and reviews)
-* Import saved recipe pins from a user's Pinterest account
+* Import saved recipe pins from a user's Pinterest account (to search through in their Recipe Box)